SunPj/java-pirate-2d-game-sover/README.md

 Delivery:
  1. We expect candidates to provide us with a github link to a repository which has a guidence of how to run and test the code in a docker container.
- 2. Application run on container should expose REST API with methods to
+ 2. Application run on a container should expose a REST API with methods to
   - load the map
   - calculate pirate's path

 ## Some test cases